moscajs/aedes/README.md

 - The repo [aedes-tests](https://github.com/moscajs/aedes-tests) is used to test aedes with clusters and different emitters/persistences.
 Check its source code to have a starting point on how to work with clusters

+## Bridge connections

+Normally, when publishing a message, the `retain` flag is consumed by Aedes and then set to `false` so that recipients of the message do not retain it as well.

+Brokers that support the [Bridge Protocol][bridge_protocol] can connect to Aedes.
+When connecting with this special protocol, subscriptions work as usual excecpt that the `retain` flag in the packet is propagated as-is.

 ## Exensions

 - [aedes-logging]: Logging module for Aedes, based on Pino